Hop-on hop-off Tourist Bus, and the French Riviera Pass

 Where it Goes

-With a new circuit for 2021, you can now catch the Open Tour bus at the train station or the Port, or at any one of their 12 stops.
+Catch the Open Tour bus at the train station or the Port, or at any one of their 12 stops.
 The loop includes Place Garibaldi, several stops around the Old Town, a few stops along the Promenade des Anglais, one near the Russian Cathedral, and a stop on the Port followed by a stunningly beautiful drive around the point to the town of Villefranche-sur-mer.
 The bus passes each stop every half-hour from 10am to 6pm from April through the end of October, and every hour from 10am to 5pm in the winter, and you can buy your ticket from the driver when you board, or online in advance.